matthieugomez/AiyagariContinuousTime.jl/README.md

 Given a grid `x` and a set of vectors `μ, σ, δ, ψ`, the function returns `g` such that `0 = -∂(μg) + 0.5 * ∂^2(σ^2g) + δ (ψ - 1)`

 The function outputs a vector `g Δx`  which sums to one.
 The grid `x` is potentially non-uniform.
-The process is assumed to be reflected at the boundaries of the grid.
+If if `σX` is not null at the boundary of the grids, the process is assumed to be reflected.

 For instance, we can check that the stationary distribution of a brownian motion with negative drift is power law:
 ```julia